jonas-nothnagel/NLP-Project-Documents/whoosh/README.md

-# Information Extraction
+# Whoosh
-Functions to parse, querry and aggregate the data in Neo4j Graph Database.
+Whoosh is the python native ElasticSearch and used to compare the performance of our models to ElasticSearch.
+In this folder we index and store the corpus for using whoosh as a querying tool.